 2.2 Experimental detail

 The present experiment involved six genetically diverse groundnut (Arachis hypogaea L.) genotypes, comprising three male and three female parents, obtained from the All India Coordinated Research Project (AICRP) on Groundnut, ICAR–Indian Institute of Groundnut Research (IIGR), Junagadh, Gujarat, India.
 These genotypes were utilized in a hybridization programme to develop different generations (F₁, F₂, BC₁ and BC₂) through manual crossing, resulting in eight F₁s, eight F₂s, eight BC₁s and eight BC₂s.
-In total, 38 genotypes/crosses including three male parents (P₁s), three female parents (P₂s), eight F₁s, eight F₂s, eight BC₁s and eight BC₂s (Table 1 & Table 2) were evaluated for fresh seed dormancy.
+In total, 38 genotypes/crosses, including three male parents (P₁s), three female parents (P₂s), eight F₁s, eight F₂s, eight BC₁s and eight BC₂s (Table 1 & Table 2) were evaluated for fresh seed dormancy.
 The experiment was laid out in a Randomized Block Design (RBD) with three replications.
-As per the Kumar et al. (2019), mature pods were harvested randomly from each genotype and immediately shelled to assess fresh seed dormancy.
+As per Kumar et al. (2019), mature pods were harvested randomly from each genotype and immediately shelled to assess fresh seed dormancy.
 Care was taken during seed extraction to avoid any damage to the testa, cotyledons or embryo.
 Prior to sowing, seeds were treated with carbendazim at the rate of 3.0 g kg⁻¹ seed to protect against soil-borne pathogens.
 For each genotype or cross, two rows of P₁, P₂, F₁, BC₁ and BC₂ generations, and four rows of the F₂ generation were sown.
 Each row measured 3.0 m in length and contained 20 freshly collected seeds sown at a depth of 2–3 cm.
-The inter-row and intra-row spacings were maintained at 45 cm and 10 cm, respectively.
+The inter-row and intra-row spacing were maintained at 45 cm and 10 cm, respectively.
 Recommended agronomic and plant protection practices were followed throughout the growing period to ensure optimal plant growth and development.
 Seed germination was recorded weekly up to 35 days after sowing, while soil moisture was maintained at field capacity throughout the observation period.

-Table 1 Pedigree of the male and female parents involved in hybridization, producing generations
+Table 1.
+Pedigree of the male and female parents involved in hybridization, producing generations